Characteristics of antiheroes in animation

 Moral ambiguity and behaviors outside of traditional heroism

-The moral ambiguity It is an essential characteristic, since its values are neither clear nor absolutist, showing gray areas.
+The moral ambiguity it is an essential characteristic, since its values are neither clear nor absolutist, showing gray areas.

 Contradictions and controversial decisions